-Diploma supplement Document drawn up in accordance with a European format that is added to the certificate and states the nature, level, context, content and status of the study alternated with one or more periods of professional practice related to the study programme.
+Diploma supplement Document drawn up in accordance with a European format that is added to the alternated with one or more periods of professional practice related to the study programme.
 The study programme therefore consists of an educational segment and a practical segment, both of which are integral parts of the study implementing education legislation and regulations.

-Dual-study programme A dual-study programme is organised in such a way that education is combination
+A dual-study programme is organised in such a way that education is Dual-study programme combination

 DUO Short for Dienst Uitvoering Onderwijs, a government agency charged with were issued before the HAVO and VWO profiles were introduced (from 1998).
+European Credit Transfer System.
+The system that is used to express credits